teambit/docs/docs/aspects/teambit.react/react/react.docs.md

 #### `overridePackageJsonProps(props: PackageJsonProps): EnvTransformer`

-Overrides the default properties added to the `package.json` file of every package generated from components using this environment.
+Merges the provide props with the default properties added to the `package.json` file of every package generated from components using this environment.

 ```ts
 // ...